People have tried to stop lava from flowing. This is why they failed

 For starters, lava is dense.

 "It may flow like sticky syrup, but is more dense than cement," he said.
-This means there's no point in putting up Jersey walls in front of a flow because the lava will "bulldoze them out of the way."
+There's no point in putting up Jersey walls in front of a flow, he said, because the lava will "bulldoze them out of the way."

-Some have thought to spray the lava flow with water, hoping it'll cool and freeze the front of the flow.
-Nope, the extreme heat behind the crust, which is still molten, will allow the flow to continue.
+Some have thought to spray the lava flow with water, hoping it will cool and freeze the front of the flow.
+But the extreme heat behind the crust, which is still molten, will allow the flow to continue.

-Andrews did say that flows can be diverted, but then there's the problem of where the diverted lava goes.
+Andrews said that flows can be diverted, but then there's the dilemma of where the diverted lava goes.

-"This problem is most easily illustrated with the example situation where I divert the lava flow to save my house but as a result the lava flow destroys someone else's house," he said.
+"This problem is most easily illustrated with the example situation where I divert the lava flow to save my house, but as a result, the lava flow destroys someone else's house," Andrews said.
 "As a result of these two factors, lava flows are generally not stopped or diverted."

 The aftermath

-The lava has flowed.
-The damage is done.
-Now, there's getting rid of the rock that's left from the flow.
+The lava has flowed, and the damage is done.
+Now there's the rock left behind from the flow.

-"In most instances the rock is left in place," Andrews said because the volume of rock and the effort required to break it apart and remove it is generally cost-prohibitive.
+"In most instances, the rock is left in place," Andrews said because of its volume and the high cost of the effort required to break it apart and remove it.

 But sometimes, it needs to be done.
-Like in October 2014 when the Kilauea volcano erupted, lava crossed over a major road called Cemetery Road, according to County of Hawaii Public Works Department.
-Crews removed the lava that blocked the roadway and a restoration project began.
-The solidified lava became an attraction for a while, CNN affiliate KHNL reported in 2015.
-The project to removed the lava and restore Cemetery Road began in October 2015 and was completed in December 2015.
+In October 2014, during a Kilauea volcano eruption, lava crossed over a major road called Cemetery Road, according to the Hawaii County Public Works Department.
+Crews removed the lava that blocked the roadway, and a restoration project began.
+The solidified lava became an attraction for a while, CNN affiliate KHNL in Honolulu reported.
+The project to remove the lava and restore Cemetery Road began in October 2015 and was completed that December.
 The project, public works said, was completed within the $150,000 budget.